Chiviya01/Mood-prediction.-Personal-data-analysis/README.md

 * [Room for Improvement](#room-for-improvement)

 ## General Information
 In this project, I tried to define happiness and depression from a more scientific point of view.
+Our phone contains an enormous amount of our personal data that is being continuously collected on daily basis.
+I decided to check if with this personal data it would be possible to improve my mental health trough Data Analysis.
+Another question that I am answering in this project 'Is it possible to predict a mood state trough ML?'.
 Since our mood affects our productivity at work or school, our communication with others, and of course our health I decided to undertake this project.
 I completed this research project by predicting mood states by using various ML models.
 These models were trained on my personal data which included the most important factors influencing our mood.
 (Weather, physical actvity, nutrition, social life, stress, menstrual cycle and some others).
 To collect the data I used different data sources.